Worried about your communication?

 Speech and language therapy can help alleviate the negative affects a physical disability is having over speech production.
 This will be done by assessing a patient to discover where the problem is, and providing appropriate intervention for this problem.
 This may include new techniques for breathing, or strengthening exercises for the particular muscle groups involved in the production of speech and also swallowing.

-There may be certain methods which require a new way of producing speech such as Alternative and Augmentative Communication systems (AAC).
-AAC can include electrical devices used to imitate speech when someone does not have the capacity to produce natural speech.
+There may be certain methods which require a new way of producing speech such as Augmentative and Alternative Communication (AAC) systems.
+AAC can include electrical devices used to initiate speech when someone does not have the capacity to produce natural speech.
 Training and demonstration would be integrated into the therapy, if such techniques were used.

-Speech and language therapy for a physical disability may include one or all of the following:
+Speech and language therapy for a physical disability may include assessments, reports, reviews, therapy programmes, group therapy, training, advice and education.

 Specific therapy for individuals with physical disabilities may include: